 When is the Breaking Bad movie released on Netflix?
 Who is in the cast?
 Is it a sequel?

-Aaron Paul is expected to reprise his role as Jesse Pinkman in the upcoming movie – but will Bryan Cranston join him?
+Aaron Paul reprises his role as Jesse Pinkman in the upcoming movie – but will Bryan Cranston make an appearance?

-It’s really happening: a Breaking Bad movie, which will follow Aaron Paul’s Jesse Pinkman in the years after the series finale, is in the works.
+It’s really happening: a Breaking Bad movie, which will follow Aaron Paul’s Jesse Pinkman in the years after the series finale, is on the way.

-The whole thing is being kept tightly under wraps at the moment, but The Hollywood Reporter says that the film will be written by original showrunner Vince Gilligan, and that Netflix has first-run rights to it in a deal with US broadcaster AMC – meaning it could arrive on our shores at the same time as in the USA.

 - Breaking Bad stars celebrate the show’s 10 year anniversary